RF Guru

 -

-— Yes, always bond the RVS peg to a local earth or mast connection. -
+— Always bond the peg to earth. -

 Questions or experiences to share?
 Contact RF.Guru.